 As Careers Leader I will be responsible and accountable for the delivery of Weatherfield Academy’s careers education, information, advice and guidance.
-I will be working towards ensuring that Weatherfield Academy meets the Gatsby Benchmarks by 2020 in accordance with the Department of Education’s statutory guidance January 2018 and the more recent Careers guidance and access for education and training providers Statutory guidance for schools and guidance for further education colleges and sixth form colleges July 2021.
+I will ensure to the best of my ability, that Weatherfield Academy meets the Gatsby Benchmarks as they first did in 2020 in accordance with the Department of Education’s statutory guidance January 2018 and the more recent Careers guidance and access for education and training providers Statutory guidance for schools and guidance for further education colleges and sixth form colleges July 2021.

 I will be involved in the planning, implementing and quality assuring of our careers programme for Weatherfield Academy; managing the delivery of career guidance; networking with external partners, including employers; coordinating the contributions of careers teachers, subject teachers, tutors and SENCO.

 I am also responsible for ensuring that the careers programme continuously improves and that it delivers the kinds of impacts that are needed for our young people.
 This means paying careful attention to feedback from all stakeholders and to the destinations of pupils.